sirysiu/transactions-capstone/README.md

 ## Conclusion
 The Transaction Capstone application is designed to provide a simple yet powerful tool for managing personal finances.
 With its intuitive interface and robust features, users can easily track their transactions and generate useful reports.
+I can improve more on the user interface and clean the code add more classes.